Peter Murphy (musician): Break from music and Dalis Car: 1983–1984

 In 1984, Murphy and Karn formed Dalis Car.
 The origins of the band started during an Murphy's interview by a Japanese journalist for the Magazine "Quiet Life", where he spoke of his admiration for Mick Karn's work and his unique bass style.
 The same journalist interviewed Karn a week before Murphy's interview and had Karn's telephone number.
 Murphy jotted Karn's number down and called Karn for a conversation.
 This led to a meeting and dinner in a restaurant and both discovered that they had a connection with each other.
-Did led to the creation of Dali's Car along with drummer, Paul Vincent Lawson.
+Did led to the creation of Dalis Car along with drummer, Paul Vincent Lawson.
 Despite the popular belief that the group took their name from a Captain Beefheart song from his seminal album, Trout Mask Replica, this was apocryphal.
 Instead, the name came from a dream from Murphy's friend, where he dreamed of buying a car belonging to Salvador Dalí.
 There were issues and conflicts during this time.
 Karn explained one issue on how each of them had a different way to construct music: "There would be whole sections I'd leave for the vocals to take over the track, whereas Pete saw it from a completely different musical perspective; "Well, this is such a nice musical break I don't want to touch it."So I guess there was a certain amount of friction caused by that because we both heard the tracks in a completely different way."
 Another issue was their drummer, Paul Lawson.
 As Karn explained: "He was supposed to be the other third of the band.
 Originally, that was the idea.
 He would be playing live drums – we got on with him very well, he was very young and eager – unfortunately when we got into the studio we found that nerves took over and he couldn’t actually play so much.
 So we ended up having him programme most of the patterns rather than play them."
 Despite not touring in front of live audience due to these previous issues, they did make a performance of their single "His Box" on The Old Grey Whistle Test where they played over a backing track.
 One commentator mentioned their reaction to their appearance in the performance by saying: "In their sober suits they looked like investment bankers who had just had a bad day on the stock market".
 The group recorded only one album called The Waking Hour.
 The cover was the painting "Daybreak" by American artist Maxfield Parrish.
 The album went overbudget and was not successful and despite Karn's willingness to continue on with the group, Murphy was not interested based on the lack of success.
 In fact, he did not even show up when Karn established the bonus tracks for their single, where Murphy would prefer to stay in Turkey with this wife.
 According to Karn: "by that point it became obvious that Peter didn't want to carry on with it."